linode/docs/docs/websites/cms/install-odoo-10-on-ubuntu-16-04.md

 ## Test Odoo

-1. Open a new browser window and enter in the address bar:
+1. Open a new browser window and visit the address:

         http://<your_domain_or_IP_address>:8069